-For eight weeks, I had a series of full blown crazy scary panic attacks.
+For eight weeks, I had a series of full-blown crazy scary panic attacks where my thoughts were turning against me.
 My whole lower body would shake like I had hypothermia.
 They led to adrenal fatigue as well as various other spin-off health issues, which of course added to the panic.
 My doctor told me to cut everything out of my life for the next 12 months.
 My husband would need to clean, do laundry, and grocery shop.
 He advised I not have any responsibilities at church or school, and my exercise consisted of yoga and walking.
-This period of my life led to some startling discoveries and new perspective to which I feel pretty passionate.
+This period of my life led to some startling discoveries and a new perspective to which I feel pretty passionate.

 When I was younger – long before I ever got married – I would say “When I have kids, they will never. . . .”

 I was convinced if I planned this whole parenting well enough things would work out fine.
 By reading the best parenting books, living close to the Lord, baking yummy cookies, planning perfectly well -thought-out-themed birthday parties, and making sure my kids saw me serving, praying and reading scriptures, I thought—get this—I could live a life with very few parenting regrets.
 I was ready to make a difference and turn out superstar adults who would make a difference in the world!
 I could control the outcome of my children’s lives simply by making sure I was following my plan.

 So when my first baby was born, I enrolled in my version of parenting 101 and got right to work.
 I was ready to launch the 1-2-3 magic of parenting!

 20 years later, I had to choke on my own words.
 There was no such thing as magic in parenting.
 I was in a laboratory situation with daily experiments testing my abilities in ways I never planned.
 I found some success and some failure, but I couldn’t predict any outcome to save my life!
 There were moments of fun, but more often than not I felt out of control.
 I felt fear for the future.